Copenhagen Weather May Averages, Denmark

 The Standard combines food with music in the best possible way.
 Guests are able to dine at one of three restaurants either before or after listening to world-class jazz.
 Utilising fresh ingredients, the chefs take traditional Danish food to an entirely new level.
 Additionally, the restaurant is now open for lunch for those who may have other plans later in the day.

 Those looking for something different while in Copenhagen should take advantage of some of the best sushi in the city at Sticks n Sushi.
 With three different locations, guests will have options for reservations or they can order for takeaway.
 With a lengthy menu, there is something for everyone and plenty for everyone to share.

-Culture Box is your home for electronic dance music while in the city.
+Culture Box is your home for electronic dance music in Copenhagen.
 Several distinct spaces offer different types of music including electro, techno and drum 'n bass.
-While the line can be somewhat long, it is worth the wait to get inside and dance the night away while enjoying high-end cocktails throughout the evening.
+While the line can be somewhat long, it is worth the wait to get inside and dance the night away while enjoying classy cocktails throughout the evening.

 With the spring weather really beginning to take effect, May is a good time to explore the verdant parkland of Copenhagen.
 Visit the University of Copenhagen's Botanical Garden (Botanisk Have), which encompasses a formidable collection of plants and fungi.
 The onsite museum is home to its own seed bank and library, while the gardens also make a great place to relax with a picnic for warm afternoons.